binaryfoundry/holefill/README.md

 ## Features

 - Multiple algorithms with different speed/accuracy trade-offs
-- Support for both 4-connected and 8-connected neighborhoods
 - Customizable weight functions for distance-based weighting
 - Efficient spatial indexing using KD-trees
 - Linear time complexity for the approximate version